trueMiskin/unstable-unicorns/thesis/6-artificial-agents.md

 | 400                | 76 %                    |
 | 800                | 84 %                    |

+Table: Win rate of MCTS agents with a different number of playouts.

 As the table shows, the MCTS agent does better with increasing number of playouts, which is an expected behavior.

 ## Evolutionary agent